toggler-io/toggler/README.md

 This is useful when you have loyal customers, who love to try out new features early, and give feedback they personal feedback about it.

-### Global Release
-- [ ] domain logic implemented
-- [ ] available trough API

-This option allow you to turn on or off a certain feature.
-This is used for fully release features.
-Some scenario are preventing new features to be able to work with an individual user, such as batch processing contexts.
-For those, the global release is an option, and in case of malfunctioning, rolling back the feature becomes easier without release.

 ### Rollout By Percentage
 - [X] domain logic implemented
 - [ ] available trough API